Hardvan/Hugging-Face-Playground/README.md

 # Hugging Face Playground

-The `huggingface.py` contains various transformers from huggingface, which uses the `pipeline` function to perform various tasks such as text generation, text summarization, text translation, etc.
+The `huggingface.py` contains various models from huggingface, which uses the `pipeline` function to perform various tasks such as text generation, text summarization, text translation, etc.

 ## Tasks Performed